crim-ca/geoimagenet-compose/README.txt

 If you get a 'No applicable error code, please check error log' error from the WPS processes, please make sure that the WPS databases exists in the postgres instance.
 See scripts/create-wps-pgsql-databases.sh.

+## Installation
+When installing on a new server, the postgis database needs to be initialized.
+Run the following command:
+./geoimagenet-compose.sh exec api init_database